wu87988622/ohara/docs/src/custom_stream.rst

    Any group category will generate a new "tab" in Ohara manager.

-The value of each definition will be kept in environment of streamApp running container, and you should set the value by :ref:`stream api <rest-streams-update-information>`.
+The value of each definition will be kept in environment of stream running container, and you should set the value by :ref:`stream api <rest-streams-update-information>`.

 ---------------------------

-.. _streamapp-metrics:
+.. _stream-metrics:

 Metrics
 -------

-When a streamApp application is running, Ohara automatically collects some metrics data from the streamApp in the background.
-The metrics data here means :ref:`official metrics <streamapp-official-metrics>` which contains :ref:`Counters <connector-counter>` for now (other type of metrics will be introduced in the future).
-The metrics data could be fetched by :ref:`StreamApp APIs<rest-streams>`.
+When a stream application is running, Ohara automatically collects some metrics data from the stream in the background.
+The metrics data here means :ref:`official metrics <stream-official-metrics>` which contains :ref:`Counters <connector-counter>` for now (other type of metrics will be introduced in the future).
+The metrics data could be fetched by :ref:`Stream APIs<rest-streams>`.
 Developers will be able to implement their own custom metrics in the foreseeable future.

-Ohara leverages JMX to offer the metrics data to streamApp.
+Ohara leverages JMX to offer the metrics data to stream.
 It means that all metrics you have created are stored as Java beans and accessible through JMX service.
-The streamApp will expose a port via :ref:`StreamApp APIs<rest-streams>` for other JMX client tool used, such as JMC, but we still encourage you to use :ref:`StreamApp APIs<rest-streams>` as it offers a more readable format of metrics.
+The stream will expose a port via :ref:`Stream APIs<rest-streams>` for other JMX client tool used, such as JMC, but we still encourage you to use :ref:`Stream APIs<rest-streams>` as it offers a more readable format of metrics.

-.. _streamapp-official-metrics:
+.. _stream-official-metrics:

 Official Metrics
 ~~~~~~~~~~~~~~~~

-There are two type of official metrics for streamApp: - consumed topic
+There are two type of official metrics for stream: - consumed topic
 records (counter) - produced topic records (counter)

-A normal streamApp will connect to two topics, one is the source topic
+A normal stream will connect to two topics, one is the source topic
-that streamApp will consume from, and the other is the target topic that
+that stream will consume from, and the other is the target topic that
-streamApp will produce to.
+stream will produce to.
 We use prefix words (**TOPIC_IN**, **TOPIC_OUT**)
-in the response data (:ref:`StreamApp APIs<rest-streams>`)
+in the response data (:ref:`Stream APIs<rest-streams>`)
 in order to improve readabilities of those types.
 You don’t need to worry about the
 implementation of these official metrics, but you can still read the
 :ohara-source:`source code <ohara-streams/src/main/java/com/island/ohara/streams/metric/MetricFactory.java>`